Nameo91/CV/README.md

 ## Education

 #### Makers Academy (August 2022 to December 2022)
-A 16-week intensive development bootcamp
+A 16-week intensive software development bootcamp
-- Full stack web development
+- Established from the basic syntax of Ruby to Full stack software development
-- Teamwork and communication, with an emphasis on pair programming
+- Focused on Test-driven development and object oriented programming

 #### NZMA / Auckland, New Zealand (Feburary 2020 to June 2021)
 NZQA Level 5 Pharmacy Technician